Skip to main content

 • the competent bodies in the different autonomous communities.

-SEPE is an autonomous body of the State General Administration, currently attached to the Ministry of Employment and Social Economy, which is entrusted with the promotion, design and development of Employment Policy measures and actions.
+SEPE is an autonomous body of the State General Administration, currently attached to the Ministry of Labour and Social Economy, which is entrusted with the promotion, design and development of employment measures and actions.

 Approaches and methods for quality assurance

 There are different mechanisms for evaluating adult education, depending on the type of training concerned.
-They are the following:
+They are as follows:

 Assessment in adult education within the education system